 Gender identity refers to the gender with which a person identifies, which may not be the same as the person’s sex at birth.
-A transgender person is someone whose gender identity and very often gender expression (appearance, style of dress, etc.) is different than that person’s anatomical gender at birth.
+A transgender person is someone whose gender identity and very often gender expression (for example, appearance or style of dress) is different from that person’s anatomical gender at birth.

 According to the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal anti-discrimination laws, illegal transgender discrimination can occur in all stages of the employment process, including hiring, job assignment and promotion, pay and benefits, and discipline and discharge.

 Examples of gender identity discrimination include:

 This list is not exhaustive.
 Basically, an employer who creates, promotes, or enforces any type of gender-identity based preference or policy could be liable for gender identity discrimination.